nuprl/tag-sound/gf-pldi-2018/README.md

 - intro: "sound" => "conventionally sound"

+TYPESETTING
+- e D A ... more space ... between notions of reduction and their arguments
+  - same for fusion reduction
+- "flushleft" the typing rules
+- arrow types closer together

 Meeting with Matthias, hope to have a good Sec 2 Sec 3 this weekend!
 ---